OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    [partition]
    hd0/0 = Boot 1st partition of disk 0
-   hd0/0,bootsect.dos = The same, but use bootsect.dos file as boot sector hd1/0 = Boot 1nd partition of disk 1
+   hd0/0,bootsect.dos = The same but use bootsect.dos file as boot sector hd1/0 = Boot 1nd partition of disk 1
-   hd2   = Boot MBR of disk 2
+   hd2   = Boot MBR of disk 2 (with MTRR reset), nomtrr

    I.e. syntax:
-   disk/partition [, boot sector file] = menu string
+   disk/partition [, boot sector file] = menu string [, option, option ...]

    Partition index can be queried by pressing F7 in menu.
    Boot sector file can be specified by direct QSINIT path or will be searched